mrvcry/PersonalBlog/_posts/2023-11-10-10-foods-to-avoid-during-pregnancy.md

 ---

+As pregos, we need to avoid some of the foods ht we love to take good care of our little ones..

 **1.Cheese:**

 Soft cheese such as fresh mozzarella, feta, camembert, brie, roquefort, Gorgonzola and Mexican style cheeses like Queso Fresco and Queso Blanco should be avoided due to Listeria risk.